Reilly458/Digital-Clock/README.md

 ## Tasks:
 ### Completed
-- Circuitry prototype
+- Circuitry for prototype
 - Prototype code
 - Arduino replica schematic and PCB layout
-- Main housing unit with ventilation and LCD screem mounting
+- Main housing unit with ventilation and LCD screen mounting

 ### To Do